-In Q3, we created a "Thank you City of Charlotte / Mecklenburg County" ad which ran in their local business journal as a way of showing our gratitude for putting out the welcome mat and sharing best practices.
+In Q3 2020, we created a "Thank you City of Charlotte / Mecklenburg County" ad which ran in their local business journal as a way of showing our gratitude for putting out the welcome mat and sharing best practices.
 We also met virtually with the chairs to discuss the trip.
 At our Annual Luncheon - virtual for the first time - an update on lessons learned and overall observations was included in our Annual Program Book.
 We will be looking for additional opportunities to share overall impressions.

-In 3Q21, we will begin the process to select a new city to visit for 2022.
+In 3Q21, we will begin the process to select a new city to visit for 2022 and will hold our first planning meeting in 4Q21.

-C. Continue to implement Version 2.0 of Six Pillars Broward, with a focus on the following community priorities: Target Industry Growth, Education, Talent Attraction & Retention, Community Branding, Social Justice & Racial Equity, Economic Mobility, Entrepreneurship, Transportation, Resiliency, Affordable Housing and Homelessness.
+C. Continue to implement Version 2.0 of Six Pillars Broward (which has been rebranded to The Prosperity Partnership) with a focus on the following community priorities: Target Industry Growth, Education, Talent Attraction & Retention, Community Branding, Social Justice & Racial Equity, Economic Mobility, Entrepreneurship, Transportation, Resiliency, Affordable Housing and Homelessness.